SIT Study Abroad Logo

 (INTS3005 / 3 credits)

-This seminar provides a thorough background in international security studies.
-The multidimensional security approach takes into account politico-military security, human security, and the links between international stability and sound economic and sustainable development.
-It not only addresses national security strategies but also the roles of intergovernmental and regional organizations in helping to prevent and manage conflict and build peace.
-The seminar also addresses environmental security.
+This course provides a thorough background in international security studies, taking into consideration the impact of major geopolitical and geo-economic changes on international and regional security.
+The multidimensional security approach takes into account politico-military security, human security, and the links between international stability and economic and sustainable development.
+It not only addresses national security strategies but also the roles of intergovernmental and regional organizations, as well as nongovernmental agencies in helping to prevent and manage conflict and build peace.
+The course also addresses environmental security.
+The course seeks to examine as well the impact of the Global Power Shift and emerging multipolarity on international security.

 French